doughty247/belladonna-play/README.md

 ## Runtime Requirements

-This SDK interface alone provides **example implementations** and **stub functionality** only.
+This SDK interface provides **demo functionality** for development and testing.
 For production DRM and anti-cheat functionality, you need:

 1. **Belladonna Play Runtime License** - Commercial license for the closed-source runtime
-2. **Runtime Library** - The `belladonna-play` runtime library for your target platform
+2. **Runtime Library** - The `belladonna-play` runtime library (currently Linux x86_64 only)
+3. **Platform Compatibility** - Linux deployment environment for production use
-3. **Integration Support** - Professional integration assistance available
+4. **Integration Support** - Professional integration assistance available

+**Note:** Windows runtime support is highly prioritized and enabled by our HAL architecture for rapid deployment once available.

 ## Documentation